sofielloyd/VisualAnalytics_2022/ImageClassifier/README.md

 ## Methods
 - The ```logistic_regression.py``` script uses ```OpenCV``` to convert the data to grayscale.
 I then uses ```Scikit-Learn``` to perform a Logistic Regression model and print the classification report to the terminal.
-The compare_images.py uses Open-CV to compare the color histogram of three images.
-I have used the cv2.HISTCMP_CHISQR function that calculates the Chi-Squared distance between two histograms.

 - The ```nn_classifier.py``` script uses ```OpenCV``` to convert the data to grayscale.
 I then uses ```Scikit-Learn``` to preprocess the data using LabelBinarizer and fit_transform. ```Scikit-learn``` is further used to create a classification report.
 I futher uses the premade module ```neuralnetwork.py``` to train a Neural Network model.